Tanzania Pilgrimage Safaris

 Ngorongoro Crater to Lake Manyara National Park

-Lake Manyara is a shallow, alkaline lake located in northern Tanzania, within Lake Manyara National Park.
+Lake Manyara is a shallow, alkaline lake located in northern Tanzania within Lake Manyara National Park.
 It lies in the Great Rift Valley and is fed by rivers from the surrounding highlands.
-The lake is famous for its large populations of flamingos, which create spectacular pink stretches along the shore.
-It also hosts hippos, elephants, baboons, and diverse bird species.
-The park’s acacia woodlands and groundwater forests provide habitats for wildlife.
-Lake Manyara is a key attraction for safari tourism due to its scenic landscapes and rich biodiversity.
+The lake is famous for its large populations of flamingos that create spectacular pink stretches along the shore, as well as hippos, elephants, baboons, and diverse bird species.
+The park’s acacia woodlands and groundwater forests provide rich habitats for wildlife.
+At this day, you can depart from Ngorongoro Crater after breakfast and enjoy a scenic drive to Lake Manyara National Park, followed by a game drive to spot tree-climbing lions, elephants, and flamingos, a picnic lunch inside the park, birdwatching along the lakeshore, photography of the Rift Valley escarpment, and a relaxing evening transfer to their lodge.

 Main Destination: